 To get a better idea of how balance transfer cards can help, check out our handy debt repayment calculator to see if a balance transfer card works for you.
-Then take a look at the following examples of debt repayment to see how it compares to other options.
+After, you can take a look at our examples of debt repayment to see how it compares to other options.

 How to use this calculator

-- If you know the details about the card you’re transferring to, fill those out to see how much you’ll save.
+- If you know your balance transfer card details, fill those out in the next section to see how much you’ll save.
 We’ll input some default values for you if you don’t have a specific card in mind.

 Compare balance transfer offers